chris-short/devopsish.com/content/post/072/index.md

 [Why is the kernel community replacing iptables with BPF?](https://cilium.io/blog/2018/04/17/why-is-the-kernel-community-replacing-iptables/): "This is a post by long-time Linux kernel networking developer and creator of the Cilium project, Thomas Graf"

 [5 things I wish I'd known about Kubernetes before I started](https://about.gitlab.com/2018/04/16/five-things-i-wish-i-knew-about-kubernetes/): Looking to dive into Kubernetes?
-Here’s some advice on how to get started from a GitLab engineer.
+Here's some advice on how to get started from a GitLab engineer.

 [Running Jenkins builds in containers](https://opensource.com/article/18/4/running-jenkins-builds-containers): A container application platform's ability to dynamically bring up isolated containers with resource limits changes how you can run CI/CD tasks.